kenzieshane/Dynamons-World-Save-Editor/README.md

 this is the game's link: https://play.google.com/store/apps/details?id=com.funtomic.dynamons3&hl=en

+## Le classic Hacking Method:
+use Apk Tool or APK Editor and locate APK PACKAGE/assets/www/data/gameplay.dat and shove it on THE WHOLE THING EDITOR (-TM), edit it to your heart's content but please dont use multiplayer... well you wont be able to because the dev have strengthen their security a bit! (you could still use luckypatcher or any signature bypass hack to bypass it but PLEASE.
+DON'T. HACK.
+A. MULTIPLAYER.
+GAME.)

+## How to find this game's save data?
+/data/data/com.funatomic.dynamons3/shared_prefs/MainActivity.xml
+you'll need to [root access](https://en.wikipedia.org/wiki/Rooting_(Android)) to find it. try to search shizuku, magisk, MiXplorer and nmm.

 ## What does it support?
 ## Enemy Data, Dynamons Stat, Moves, and etc.
 Yes, introducing my not trademarked THE WHOLE THING EDITOR (-TM) which can edit a bunch of things